Lebesgue Covering Theorem and level sets of continuous functions: The Lebesgue Theorem and generalized Steinhaus chessboard theorem

-In this section, we first present short proofs of the Lebesgue Covering Theorem (see Theorem \ref{tw:lebesguecovering}) and the $n$-dimensional Steinhaus Chessboard Theorem (see Corollary \ref{cor:ndimsteinhaus}).
-Next, we provide a purely topological proof of the generalized $n$-dimensional Steinhaus Chessboard Theorem (see Theorem \ref{tw:forgenchess} and Corollary \ref{cor:genndimchess}).
-We recall that a combinatorial proof of this result is given in \cite[Theorem $1$]{turzanskigenchess}.
-Finally, we provide a generalization of the Lebesgue Covering Theorem (see Theorem \ref{tw:genlebesgue}), which constitutes a dimension-theoretic extension of the generalized $n$-dimensional Steinhaus Chessboard Theorem.
-The latter appears as a special case of this extension.
-Although Theorem \ref{tw:forgenchess} is a straightforward consequence of Theorem \ref{tw:genlebesgue}, we present an independent proof of Theorem \ref{tw:forgenchess}, and consequently the generalized $n$-dimensional Steinhaus Chessboard Theorem, since this proof is more elementary than that of Theorem \ref{tw:genlebesgue} and does not require tools such as Theorem \ref{tw:decomp}, Theorem \ref{tw:partitiondimzero}, or Lemma \ref{lem:Fsigma}.
+In this section, we first present short proofs of the Lebesgue Theorem (see Theorem \ref{tw:lebesguecovering}) and the \hbox{$n$-dimensional} Steinhaus Chessboard Theorem (see Corollary \ref{cor:ndimsteinhaus}).
+Next, we provide a purely topological proof of the generalized $n$-dimensional Steinhaus Chessboard Theorem (see Theorem \ref{tw:forgenchess} and Corollary~\ref{cor:genndimchess}).
+We recall that an algorithmic proof of this result is given in \cite[Theorem 1]{turzanskigenchess}.
+Finally, we provide a generalization of the Lebesgue Theorem (see Theorem \ref{tw:genlebesgue}), which constitutes a~dimension-theoretic extension of the generalized $n$-dimensional Steinhaus Chessboard Theorem.
+The latter appears as a~special case of this extension.
+Although Theorem \ref{tw:forgenchess} is a straightforward consequence of Theorem~\ref{tw:genlebesgue}, we present an independent proof of Theorem \ref{tw:forgenchess}, and consequently the generalized \hbox{$n$-dimensional} Steinhaus Chessboard Theorem, since, in contrast to Theorem \ref{tw:genlebesgue}, this proof does not require tools involving the notion of topological dimension.

 We define for $n, k\in \mathbb{N}$ a family of cubes

 which represents the division of $I^n = [0, 1]^n$ into $k^n$ cubes.